Emden goose

 The Emden or Embden is a German breed of domestic goose.
 It is named for the town of Emden in north-westernmost Germany.

 History

 The Emden is the oldest goose breed of the area that is now Germany, with origins believed to go back to the thirteenth century.
 It derives from the traditional large white geese of the East Frisia region of north-western Germany; these had a long curved neck and so were sometimes known as Schwanengans or "swan geese".
 The modern breed was established in the late nineteenth century.

-In 2016 the breeding population in Germany consisted of 238 female and 132 male birds.
-In 2020 the conservation status of the Emdener was listed in the Rote Liste of the Gesellschaft zur Erhaltung alter und gefährdeter Haustierrassen in its Category II, stark gefährdet ("seriously endangered").
+In 2016, the breeding population in Germany consisted of 238 female and 132 male birds.
+In 2020, the conservation status of the Emdener was listed in the Rote Liste of the Gesellschaft zur Erhaltung alter und gefährdeter Haustierrassen in its Category II, stark gefährdet ("seriously endangered").

 Characteristics

 The Emden is the heaviest goose breed of Germany: ganders may weigh up to 12 kg, and reach a height of a metre.
+The plumage is pure white, with orange feet and shanks, and a short bill of a slightly lighter orange.